 Since start of the pandemic we have offered free individual help sessions by video and phone.
 This service is now primarily for service users who would find it hard to attend a face-to-face session but it's worth checking if there are any appointments available if you are not sure.

-You will receive an email or emails with a time for your consultation and (if you have chosen a video consultation) a link to a Zoom meeting.
+You will receive an email with a time for your consultation and a link to a virtual meeting.
 Please check your junk folder if you can’t find our email/s before your consultation.
 Make sure that you are available at the time of your appointment, or let us know if you can’t, so we can offer it to another family.

-- It is difficult to see close up in Zoom, e.g. your nipples or inside your baby’s mouth.
+- It is difficult to see close up on a video call, e.g. your nipples or inside your baby’s mouth.
 You are welcome to send video or photos in advance of the session.
-Send these in reply to the email with the Zoom link, so they go directly to the team member you are going to see.
+Your confirmation email will have the email address to send them to.

 - It is helpful if you have your red book to hand, any recent weights for your baby and any other information that might be helpful.

-While you are waiting for your slot, you might also find these sources of breastfeeding information helpful.
+While you are waiting for your slot, you might also find these Recommended Resources for Parents helpful.

 OBS Facebook Group

 You are also welcome to join our private, women-only Facebook group.
-This is the quickest way to get support from our team.
 The group is searchable - try searching on keywords, before starting your own thread.

 Last updated October 2023